Waterwood-network/whitepaper/docs/waterwood-smart-contracts.md

  */
 uint256 immutable private _failsafeTargetBlock;
 ```
 WOOD Smart Contracts features a failsafe mode.
 We only let you lock-in 100 WATER for 3 weeks at launch.
-This is done in accordance with the [Ethereum Fail-Safe Security Best Practice](https://solidity.readthedocs.io/en/v0.6.9/security-considerations.html#include-a-fail-safe-mode).
+This is done in accordance with the [Fail-Safe Security Best Practice](https://solidity.readthedocs.io/en/v0.6.9/security-considerations.html#include-a-fail-safe-mode).

 ## Constructor